arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 `#define` used to configure the FW.
-If the file is present it must be included only in OptaNewExpansion.h file: this means that this file will contain information relevant only to the FW level and won't be "export" any information useful at the _application_ level (i.e. on the Opta Controller side).
+If the file is present it must be included only in OptaNewExpansion.h file: this means that this file will contain information relevant only to the FW level and won't "export" any information useful at the _application_ level (i.e. on the Opta Controller side).

 ## Sharing information between FW and the controller